Gravyon/CheckoutPRO-Integration/README.md

 # CheckoutPRO-Integration

-To start, clone this repo then run npm run dev/yarn dev
+To start, clone this repo then run "npm i" and finally "run dev"/"yarn dev"